unitycoder/UnityAdvancedFPSCharacterController/README.md

 <br>

 ## Disclaimer
 - There are portions of code here that I have [taken from tutorials and resources](#credits).
-Even though they are free to use I still want to clarify this.
+Even though they are free to use I still want to clarify that I use assets and resources that may be outside of my field of expertise at the moment because I am constantly learning something new everyday.

 <br>

 ## Features
-- **Fully Commented**, just in case one finds something to be quite confusing.
+- **Fully Commented**, just in case one finds something to be quite confusing or rather complicated.
 (Hopefully not 😊)
 - **Control Settings**, you can select between toggling and holding crouch, inverting mouse Y axis for camera rotation, and more!
+### Uses Event-based Input
-- Mostly uses **Event-based Input**, this project utilizes Unity's New Input System and InputAction.CallbackContext events.
+This project utilizes Unity's New Input System and InputAction.CallbackContext events.
+**Why is this is a big deal?**
+As much as possible you shouldn't detect for inputs every frame using the Update() method.
 - **Player Audio**, this repo comes with a bonus in-house script that manages player footsteps and jump sound effects.
 - **Slope Movement**, bump-free and fully functional!
 - **Smooth Crouching**, make crouching buttery smooth and not a jittery mess like the old CS 1.6 days.